Rum Raisin Oatmeal Cookies

 Instructions

-• Place raisins in a mason jar and pour the rum over them.
+• Place the raisins in a mason jar and pour the rum over them.

-• Seal jar and allow raisins to soak for at least two hours and up to 24 hours.
+• Seal the jar and allow the raisins to soak for at least 2 hours.

-• In a large bowl, cream butter with the two sugars until light and smooth.
+• In a large bowl, cream the butter with both sugars until light and smooth.

 • Beat in the egg.